We all have different trusted sources for what we believe to be facts, and trust — like friendship — cannot be won

 Classical physics has an objective reality that is independent of any observer.
 Politics is not like that.
 What matters in politics is not just objective facts, but our interpretation of the significance of the facts.

 For instance, when a bullet from one man’s gun enters another man’s body, that’s an objective physical fact.
 But is it murder? self-defense? justified war? unjustified war?
 That depends on our framework of interpretation, our models.
 Perhaps, in the end, it is the poets who will save us, by finding better words to describe the world.

 — — — — — —

-30 March 2017, version 2.05.
-Epistemology is the theory of knowledge — i.e., how do we know things, and to what extent is it possible to know things.
+2 Sept 2017, version 2.06.
+Epistemology is the theory of knowledge — i.e., how do we know things, what kinds of things is it possible to know, and to what extent is it possible to know them.